Size obviously matters in a fight. However, it is not always the deciding factor.

-If the bouncer had any fighting experience, he would have saw this as a warning sign.
+If the bouncer had any fighting experience, he would have seen this as a warning sign.
 Instead of slowing down, putting his guard up and approaching with caution, he charged in with his chin wide open.

 Consequently, John had a free shot.

 During a fight, fitness can matter more than size.

 If you have ever been in a fight, then you will know how quickly it can drain your body of energy.